MwarumbaH-5523/How-To-Cmds/PerformingSystemConfigGapAnalysis..md

-> ## Determine the build number for windows server in this example am using Windows server 2019.
+> ## Performing System Configuration Gap Analysis
 >

+Determine the build number for windows server in this example am using Windows server 2019.

  - **Step 1**: *Select Search magnifing icon from the taskbar* Type : ***winver***